BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 2. In the root project folder run **```npm i```** to install the dependencies.
 4. Open the project in your editor (VS Code) and create a file called ***.env.local***.
 See ***.env.example*** file to see an example.
 5. In metamask switch onto the Rinkeby network and export the private key of your MetaMask account.
 Copy that private key into .env.local as: **```CONTRACT_PRIVATE_KEY=d9a12983....```** See .env.example file to see an example.
 6. Use a rinkeby faucet to get some test ether (*https://faucets.chain.link/*).
-You will need some Rinkeby test ETH to deploy the contracts to rinkeby and to mint tokens with Metamask.
+You will need some Rinkeby test ETH to deploy the contracts and to mint tokens with Metamask.
 7. Go to Infura and create your project under Rinkeby network
 8. Copy your project id (rinkeby) to .env.local as **```INFURA_PROJECT_ID=....```** See .env.example
 9. Copy the infura url (rinkeby) to .env.local as **```NEXT_PUBLIC_INFURA_URL=....```** See .env.example